Tori Gurley: Buffalo Bills

-CFL career

 Toronto Argonauts

-On June 3, 2015, Gurley signed with the Toronto Argonauts of the Canadian Football League.
+On June 3, 2015, Gurley signed with the Toronto Argonauts of the Canadian Football League (CFL).
 Gurley finished the 2015 CFL season with 793 yards on 58 receptions and was the league leader in touchdown receptions with 10.
 In his second season in the CFL Gurley played in 10 of the Argos first 14 games, missing some with injury and others for team discipline.
 Following a Week 15 loss the Argos front office decided to release four of their wide receivers on the same day including Tori Gurley.
 Reports suggest the four wide receivers were not committed to the Argos and had been a source of division in the locker room for some time.
 In 10 games for the Argos Gurley caught 36 passes for 509 yards with 5 touchdowns.

 Winnipeg Blue Bombers

-Three days after being let go by Toronto the Winnipeg Blue Bombers (CFL) announced the signing of Gurley.
+Three days after being let go by Toronto, the Winnipeg Blue Bombers announced the signing of Gurley.
 Gurley played in two games for the Bombers to close out the 2016 season, catching 4 passes for 62 yards.

 Ottawa Redblacks

-As a free agent, Gurley signed a contract with the Ottawa Redblacks (CFL) on May 4, 2017.
-He was subsequently released by the organization on June 18, 2017 during final cuts after their two preseason games.
+As a free agent, Gurley signed a contract with the Ottawa Redblacks of the CFL on May 4, 2017.
+He was subsequently released by the organization on June 18, 2017, during final cuts after their two preseason games.